 Another shocker that came to light is that all food will be subject to VAT.
 We previously expected some basic food items to be exempt from VAT according to statements from officials.
-Staple food like bread and rice was especially thought to be exempt but it recently came to light that all food items will be affected by VAT.
+Staple food like bread and rice are exempt.
+But, recent approximations came to light that all food items come under VAT.

 The authorities are very optimistic and excited about the implementation of VAT as it is expected to generate [12 billion AED] for the country in its first year.
 Residents, on the other hand, are, however, dreading it.

-According to forecasts, the cost of living is expected to increase by 2.5% after the implementation of the VAT.
+According to forecasts, the cost of living expecting to increase by 2.5% after the implementation of the VAT.

 Tourists visiting Dubai

 The UAE has already implemented an Excise tax on energy drinks, tobacco and sugary drinks as of the beginning of October.
-This is referred to as sin tax as these products are bad for people’s health.
+This refers to as sin tax as these products are bad for people’s health.

 Tourists visiting Dubai will at least be able to claim VAT back on purchase made during their holidays and items such as education, health-care, residential property & local transport will be either be exempted or zero-rated.